Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

-The delta posterior, \prthd, is quick to calculate but assumes the $C_{lmk}(q)$ coefficients calculated from a single geometry and measured from an ensemble of geometries are comparable.
-This assumption effectively ignores the damping of the $C_{lmk}(q)$ as a function of $q$, similar to a damped oscillator, due to the width of $|\Psi(\mathbf{r})|^2$.
+The delta posterior, \prthd, is quick to calculate but assumes the $C_{lmk}(q)$ coefficients calculated from a single structure and measured from an ensemble of structures are comparable.
+This assumption effectively ignores the damping of the $C_{lmk}(q)$ as a function of $q$, similar to a damped oscillator, due to the width of $|\Psi(\boldsymbol{R})|^2$.
 Figure~\ref{fig:theta_peaks_q} shows this $q$ dependent systematic where \pthetad{} converges on the ground truth values in an unstable fashion as $q$ increases.
 The ground truth value, at times, can be considerably far from the retrieved distribution's mean, and with improved SNR may quickly be separated by $>3$ standard deviations.
 The retrieved mean can also jump to either side of the ground truth values at low $q$.
 This behavior, along with the systematic error, is absent in Fig.~\ref{fig:theta_peaks_q} for \pthetag.

 Even with this systematic error, we find that \prthd{} follows the same trends as \prthg{} when varying experimental parameters, as shown in Fig.~\ref{fig:ap:trends_delta}.
 We similarly see that for \prthd{} our method benefits more strongly from increased SNR, rather than increasing the measured $q$ range.
 One will again see diminishing returns when measuring past \textapprox8~\iang.
 Increasing the alignment kick strength and decreasing the ensemble temperature also have a similar effect as increasing the SNR.
+In Fig.~\ref{fig:ap:correlations_delta} we also see that the correlations between $\boldsymbol{\Theta}$ parameters consistently diminishes as the $q$ range is increased.